jnbdz/rust-quickstarts/tutorial/README.md

 - `Rc<T>` -> Smart Pointers
 - `RefCell<T>` -> Smart Pointers
 - `r#` -> [Tokens](https://doc.rust-lang.org/reference/tokens.html#raw-string-literals) is for *Raw string literals*
+- `_` underscore -> [StackOverflow](https://stackoverflow.com/questions/48361537/why-do-underscore-prefixed-variables-exist), you can also checkout the example.
+In the root of tutorial.

 Note:
 > Cargo is the package manager for Rust.